timoinutilis/lowres-nx/docs/readme.txt

 	Starts the application in fullscreen mode

 	-disabledev yes/no
-	Disables Development Menu, ESC key quits LowRes NX
+	Disables the Development Menu, ESC key quits LowRes NX

-	-programs path
-	Path for the tool programs.
-	By default it's "LowRes NX" in your documents folder.

-	-tool1 tool.nx
-	-tool2 tool.nx
+	-tool tool.nx
-	Custom tools for the Edit ROM menu
+	Adds a tool for the Edit ROM menu (max 4)

 	program.nx
-	Name of program to run
+	Name of the program to run

 ***************